Blood-Borne Viruses (BBVs)

 Frequently Asked Questions (FAQs)

-What are blood-borne viruses (BBVs)?
+What are Blood-borne viruses (BBVs)?

-Viruses transmitted through contact with infected blood.
+Viruses transmitted through contact with infected blood, including hepatitis B, hepatitis C, and HIV.

 How are BBVs typically transmitted?